-- 1. As the system boots, press <F11>. - 2.
-Use the up and down arrow keys to select System Utilities → Launch Diagnostics.
-The ePSA Pre-boot System Assessment window is displayed, listing all devices detected in the system.
-The diagnostics starts executing the tests on all the detected devices.
+- 1. As the system boots, press <F11>. - Use the up and down arrow keys to select System Utilities → Launch Diagnostics.
+The ePSA Pre-boot System Assessment window is displayed, listing all devices detected in the

 Running the Embedded System Diagnostics from the Dell Lifecycle Controller